-In today’s post, we’re going to focus on how to use tra, which is a very small but common word.
+In today’s grammar note, we’re going to focus on how to use tra, which is a very small but common word.

 It is very easy to use since it has a specific meaning.

-In fact, it refers to the idea of an intermediate position (which doesn’t necessarily have to be central) with respect to two or more items, especially in terms of time and space.
+As we stated previously, it refers to the idea of an intermediate position between two or more items, in terms of time and space.

-In other words, tra can be translated as “in the middle of”, “between”, and “among”.
+Tra can be translated as in the middle of, between, and among.

 Just so you know, in Italian, we don’t differentiate between “between” and “among”.
 We just say tra.